-It is the state or local unit of government that needs to have received JAG funding in 2019.
-You will apply to the state (SAA) or unit of local government directly, and they can award you funds, though competition for the limited resources will be very stiff.
+Yes.
+It is the state or local unit of government that needs to have received JAG funding in 2019 and all states received funds in FY 2019.
+You must apply to the state (SAA) or unit of local government directly, and they can award you funds, though competition for the resources will be stiff.